Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

 ### 9. Creating an Azure Security Group with Terraform: <br/>
   ![image](https://github.com/Corey-Solomon/Azure-Terraform-Infrastructure-Provision/assets/117605112/292e204e-5908-4e16-a61e-ba6b9290c87f) <br/>
   I am deploying my Azure security group resource separate from the Azure security group rule.
 It makes it more simple to modify/ make certain changes going   forward.
-This will make things a lot cleaner and easier to manage.
+This will make infrastrcuture more efficient and easier to manage.

  ### 10. Creating Public IP with Terraform: <br/>